Digital Image Workflow overview

 At the core of an efficient, easy-to-use image workflow system is good computer housekeeping, allied to careful preparation of your camera kit prior to a shoot.

-On your computer it is vital to set up and maintain a system of folders where one can store RAW files (your original camera digital negatives if you like), freshly scanned images (which are akin to the importance of RAW files) if you are using film or scanning old stock, files to be worked on (usually TIF files), finished master files from either RAW files or scanned files (usually TIF files) and finally the ‘ready use’ files for clients (commonly high resolution, least compression, first generation JPEG files, web-ready files or Adobe DNG archive files, for example.
+On your computer it is vital to set up and maintain a system of folders where one can store RAW files (your original camera digital negatives if you like) and the ‘ready use’ files for clients - commonly high resolution, least compression, first generation JPEG files, web-ready files or Adobe DNG archive files, for example.

-It is vital to remember when importing any images into Adobe Bridge CC 2017, Adobe Lightroom CC (Aperture - just discontinued), PhaseOne Media Pro or Extensis Portfolio (the latter one sadly also now discontinued), that if one subsequently moves the folders containing the images all links to the files will be lost.
-The metadata embedded by Bridge or Lightroom will remain as sidecar XMP files in the images folders and the metadata extracted by Media Pro will remain, but the essential links (in effect the roadsigns to find the originals) will be lost.
+It is vital to remember when importing any images into Adobe Bridge CC, Adobe Lightroom Classic or a Digital Asset Management (DAM) program, that if one subsequently moves the folders containing the images all links to the files will be lost.
+The metadata embedded by Bridge will remain as sidecar XMP files in the images folders and the metadata extracted by the DAM program will remain, but the essential links (in effect the roadsigns to find the originals) will be lost.